When my dad was having a tough time working in China, a few years back, a colleague gifted him a Money Tree plant for good luck.

 Generally, there are two methods of breeding Money Tree, including propagation through cuttings and seeds.
-It may take anywhere from 1.5 to 2 months for the cuttings to root, while seeds may need 2-4 weeks only to germinate.
+The cuttings may take 1.5 to 2 months to root, while seeds may only need 2-4 weeks to germinate.

-Stay tuned to the article to learn how you can do it!
+Stay tuned to the article to learn how to expand the Money Tree population.

 Why Propagate Money Tree?

-Propagating Money Trees also helps plants, enabling them to rejuvenate from environmental upshots.
+Propagating Money Trees also helps plants, enabling them to rejuvenate from upshots like disease outbreaks.

 Let’s look at some benefits you can leverage through propagating Money Trees.